awslabs/seed-farmer/docs/source/bootstrapping.md

 You must pass in the `toolchain-account` field so a trust-relationship can be set up between the `toolchain account` role and the `target account` role.

-The `permission-boundary` filed allows you to attach a policy to the role to act as a [permissions boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html)
+The `permission-boundary` field allows you to attach a policy to the role to act as a [permissions boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html)

 ## Qualifiers for Toolchain Role and Target Roles
-We have added suppprt for the use of a qualifier for the toolchain role and the target account deployment role(s).
+We have added support for the use of a qualifier for the toolchain role and the target account deployment role(s).
 This is to help segregate target deployment when using a multi-account structure which has a central shared services (CICD account) as the toolchain account performing deployments across relevant environments (ex.
 DEV, INT, PROD).
 A `qualifier` can be used if you want to restrict the level of access/action a dev/tester/support team can perform on any target given environment.

-The qualifier post-pends a 6 char alpha-numeric string to the deployment role and toolchain role.
+The qualifier post-pends a 6 chars alpha-numeric string to the deployment role and toolchain role.
 The qualifier **MUST BE THE SAME ON THE TOOLCHAIN ROLE AND EACH TARGET ROLE.**

 ## Prepping the Account / Region
 `seedfarmer` leverages the AWS CDKv2.
-This must be bootstrapped in ech account/region combination to be used of each target account.
+This must be bootstrapped in each account/region combination to be used of each target account.